Management IgnitionIgnite the potential in your team

 Built for the moment you need it.

-The frameworks behind every tool in this suite were developed and refined over more than three decades of working with leaders, managers, and teams across sectors and seniority levels.
+The frameworks behind every tool were developed over more than three decades of working with leaders, managers, and teams across sectors and seniority levels, from C-suite to first-line, from global banks to PE-backed scale-ups, from manufacturers to not-for-profits.

 This is not generic advice from a management textbook.
-Every framework has been tested in real organisations and refined through real management situations — then built into tools designed to be used at the point of need, not read once and forgotten.
+Every framework has been tested in real organisations, refined through real leadership situations, and built into tools designed to be used at the point of need.
+These are working tools, not a book to read once and shelve.

-10-level delegation freedom framework 9-step delegation process Vygotsky Support/Challenge model GROW coaching structure Three meeting facilitation modes NLP outcome thinking
+10-level delegation freedom framework 9-step delegation process Vygotsky Support/Challenge model GROW coaching structure Three facilitation modes NLP outcome thinking Four Conditions of team performance

 Jim Harvey is the founder of The Message Business and the author of the frameworks behind Management Ignition.
-He has spent three decades working with leaders on the skills that determine whether a team performs — how they communicate, how they develop people, and how they manage the conversations most managers avoid.
+He has spent three decades working with leaders on the skills that determine whether a team performs, and on the conversations most managers know they should be having but keep putting off.

 themessagebusiness.com →